JNRowe/rdial/doc/alternatives.rst

 hash-object`` directly for storing updates and ``git cat-file`` for reading data, should anyone be interested in working on it.

-I still happily recommend it to people who are simply trying to log the time the spend working on small projects.
+I still happily recommend it to people who are simply trying to log the time they spend working on small projects.

 .. _hammertime: http://pypi.python.org/pypi/Hammertime/